What is Broadband?

 Who has broadband?

-Broadband infrastructure of some kind reaches over 96% of the US population, though some of these areas have very few internet provider options.
+Broadband infrastructure of some kind reaches more than 99% of the US population, though some of these areas have very few internet provider options.
 Additionally, gaps in broadband coverage disproportionately impact people in rural areas and tribal lands.
-Nearly 15% of people in rural areas and nearly 18% of people on tribal lands have no access to broadband infrastructure, compared to just over 1% of people in urban areas who lack access.2
+A 2024 FCC report found that only 80% of rural areas and 82.6% of Tribal areas had access to broadband speeds, compared to 92.6% of urban areas.
+The data excluded satellite connections.

 Fortunately, almost everyone in the US can get broadband speeds via a satellite connection, even in areas lacking broadband infrastructure.
 While satellite internet is an important resource for people living in rural areas, it also has several disadvantages.
-Satellite internet is more expensive than plans of similar speeds on other connection types, and satellite’s high latency and low data caps make many online activities impossible.
+Satellite internet is more expensive than plans of similar speeds on other connection types, and may have poor latency and low data caps.

 Do I have broadband?